Microcontroller Tutorial Made for the Beginner

 A very critical subject that must be addressed with buttons and how they interact with the microcontroller.

-We carry on with the button debouncing, but this time, we have the microcontroller doing the debouncing in software.
+We carry on with the button debouncing, but this time, we have the microcontroller program doing the debouncing in software.

 Now we take the LEDs and push button to a whole new level and create a game with the microcontroller.

 tick, tock, tick tock.
 Find out how the microcontroller counts and times.
+Learn how to program the microcontroller to control the timer and counter.

 A great way to see what is going on, LCDs (Liquid Crystal Display) provide an informative way to output data from the microcontroller.

 We know all there is to know about how the LCD functions internally and how we need to communicate to it from the microcontroller.
-In this tutorial, we jump in and write the first program to display some characters to the LCD.
+In this tutorial, we jump in and write the first microcontroller program to display some characters to the LCD.

 In the previous tutorial on the first program for the LCD, we could only display single characters.
 Sure, it was a good start and a relatively simple implementation, but we can do better.
-This time, we command the microcontroller to display strings (one or more characters) at one time.
+This time, we program the microcontroller to display strings (one or more characters) at one time.

 Displaying numbers on the LCD is probably the most useful way to use the LCD and see what is going on in the microcontroller.
 This tutorial will show how to convert an integer variable, or any other number to a string so we can display it on the LCD.